-Retirees that are searching for their first retirement community or switching between communities must carefully consider the important factors which should influence their transition.
+Retirees that are searching for their first senior living community or switching between communities must carefully consider the important factors which should influence their transition.
 By taking this Lifestyle Quiz, you’ll gain answers to the most commonly made inquiries.
 You’ll also get a better idea as to which type of community is most suitable for your needs or those of your loved one.

 - How do you get around?
 Do you drive yourself or prefer being driven by someone else?